1943: The Battle of Midway: Ports

 Capcom released their own port for the NES, but the game has also been ported to the Atari ST, the ZX Spectrum, the Amstrad CPC, the Commodore 64 and the Amiga.
-In 1998 it was rereleased as Capcom Generation 1 for the Sega Saturn and the PlayStation.
-In 2005 it was re–released for Xbox and PlayStation 2 as part of Capcom Classics Collection, and again in Capcom Classics Collection: Reloaded on the PlayStation Portable.
-It also included as the initial game in Capcom Arcade Cabinet, a compilation of games released digitally for PlayStation 3 and Xbox 360 on February 19, 2013 in which the games are sold individually or in packs.
-The overall faithfulness and quality of execution of these third party versions varies greatly.
+In 1998, it was re-released as Capcom Generation 1 for the Sega Saturn and the PlayStation.
+In 2005, it was re-released for Xbox and PlayStation 2 as part of Capcom Classics Collection, and again in Capcom Classics Collection: Reloaded on the PlayStation Portable.
+It is also included as the initial game in Capcom Arcade Cabinet, a compilation of games released digitally for PlayStation 3 and Xbox 360 in February 2013, in which the games are sold individually or in packs.
+The game was also included as a free game on Capcom Arcade Stadium, with other games being sold in packs or individually as before.

 NES

 Released exactly one year after the arcade version, the NES version of 1943 introduced the ability to improve the player's plane by permanently upgrading certain aspects of its abilities.
 These include the plane's offensive and defensive powers, the maximum fuel level, and its special weapons and their durations.
 This somewhat alters the game balance and a different tactic is required to survive the game.
-For example, initially very few weapons are made available; more can be attained from power-ups by putting statistic points into "special weapons ability".
+For example, initially few weapons are made available; more can be attained from power-ups by putting statistic points into "special weapons ability".